 We find that most families are proud of the gifts their loved ones leave to their local hospice.

-Yes, if that is important to you.
-Most people leave their gift to the St John’s Hospice without specific conditions so that it can be used wherever it will have the greatest effect.
+Most people leave their gift to St John’s Hospice without specific conditions so that it can be used wherever it is most needed.
 And it can be hard to know where that will be 5, 10 or 20 years ahead.

 But if a particular service has a special significance for you, we are more than happy to discuss the different options available.